Rivancrov/minigolf-game/README.md

-# 🏌️‍♂️ Intelligent Minigolf AI Project
+# 🏌️‍♂️  Minigolf AI Game

 An advanced minigolf game with mega-evolved AI that uses genetic algorithms and physics-aware strategies.